Whether they’ve appeared suddenly or you’ve noticed them forming over time, finding black marks on your teeth can be upsetting.

 Treatments for Extrinsic Tooth Stains

-We offer take-home and in-chair teeth whitening treatments to suit your individual circumstances.
+We offer take-home and in-chair teeth whitening treatments to suit your circumstances.
 This is one of our most popular treatments for restoring pearly whites and removing black marks on the teeth.

 Choose our Phillips ZOOM take-home teeth whitening kit to treat tooth stains from the comfort of your own home.
 This powerful at-home remedy includes whitening trays and gel for effective and convenient treatment.